 **Lox and bagels are also part of our traditional Yom Kippur break-the-fast menu.

 Cream cheese is the most popular bagel topping.
 It tastes great, is easy to spread, and it holds your other ingredients on like a tasty edible glue.
 A plain, toasted bagel topped with cream cheese is a common breakfast in Jewish households around the world.

 You can add just about any vegetable to this sandwich.
 At our house, favorites include any combination of the following: tomato, raw onion, fried onions, avocado, capsicum, mushrooms, and even beetroot.

-Pro tip: You can make your vegetables (or lox) go further by chopping it into small bits and mixing it with spreadable cream cheese.
+Pro tip: You can make your vegetables (or lox) go further by chopping them into small bits and mixing them with spreadable cream cheese.

-Heated under a broiler, we still start with a toasted bagel (otherwise the bread gets soggy).
-We make pizza bagels with leftover pasta sauce, grated cheese, and whichever traditional pizza toppings suits us at the time.
+Heated under a broiler, we still start with a toasted bagel (otherwise, the bread gets soggy).
+We make pizza bagels with leftover pasta sauce, grated cheese, and whichever traditional pizza toppings suit us at the time.

 Pro tip: Remember, if you want to keep it kosher-style, don’t add meat toppings.

 Any sandwich you can make on bread can be made on a bagel.
 Here are two favorites: Pastrami or corned beef (we make our own) with lettuce and tomato or turkey with avocado and pine nuts.

 How to eat bagels: dairy-free (for vegan options)